MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/connectivity/errors-arfter-restricting-egress-traffic.md

 - Application rules

 > [!NOTE]
 > The AKS outbound dependencies are almost entirely defined with FQDNs, which don't have static addresses behind them.
-The lack of static addresses means you can't use network security groups (NSGs) to restrict outbound traffic from an AKS cluster.
+So you can't use network security groups (NSGs) to restrict outbound traffic from an AKS cluster.

 ## More information